orbisoperations/catalyst/README.md

 With an API key, users can then enroll their own services to be able to access data channels within Catalyst.

 When setting up a data channel, a data custodian runs through the connection setup, then the data channel can be enabled and shared with other organizations.

+### User Roles and Organization Model

+Catalyst is an organization-based platform with clear role definitions:

+* **Users**: Can access data channels and create API keys
+* **Data Custodians**: Can create/manage data channels and partnership sharing
+* **Org Admins**: Can manage roles and invite users to the organization

+### Authentication and Authorization Flow

+Catalyst implements a zero trust approach to security, where identity verification and authorization happen for every access request:

+1. **Authentication**: Users authenticate via Cloudflare Access
+2. **User Validation**: User Credentials Cache verifies and caches user information
+3. **Token Generation**: AuthX Token API creates and signs JWTs for API access
+4. **Authorization**: AuthX AuthZed API verifies permissions for operations
+5. **Token Validation**: Issued JWT Registry tracks and validates tokens

+### Data Channel Access Flow

+1. **Registration**: Data custodians register data channels with the Data Channel Registrar
+2. **Discovery**: Data Channel Gateway queries the registrar for available channels
+3. **Federation**: Gateway dynamically stitches together GraphQL schemas from channels
+4. **Access**: Users query the Gateway, which routes requests to appropriate channels
+5. **Permissions**: Access is controlled based on organization partnerships and user roles

+### Organization Sharing

+1. **Partnership Request**: One organization sends an invitation to another
+2. **Partnership Acceptance**: The receiving organization accepts the invitation
+3. **Data Channel Sharing**: Data custodians enable access to specific channels
+4. **Access Control**: Users from partner organizations can access shared channels